Parole (2018 film): Production

 The film was shot in digital CinemaScope and 4K cinematography was employed.
 The filming took place in around 75 days, of which 25 days were part of prison sequences in Bangalore.
 Other parts were shot in and around Thodupuzha.

+Music

+The film has songs composed by Sharreth, Ellwyn Joshua, and Aristo Suresh.

 Release

 On 29 March, due to a delay in obtaining the clearance certificate from the Animal Welfare Board of India, which had to be submitted to the Central Board of Film Certification to attain the film's censor certificate, the original release date of 31 March 2018 was pushed to 6 April.

 Critical reception

 Sanjith Sidhardhan of The Times of India rated the film three in a scale of five and said, "Parole has the elements that would appeal to a family audience – action, drama and sentiments – but a taut script and trimmed first half would have made it an even more engaging venture."

 Financial Express wrote that "Mammootty wins hearts as Sakhavu Alex in this melodrama" and labelled the film as "entertaining".

-Anna MM Vetticad of Firstpost rated 1 out of 5 stars and said, "Parole is not Mammootty’s worst, but if you have seen him at his best, you have to wonder what on earth he is thinking when he picks scripts these days – or whether he is thinking at all.".
+Anna M. M. Vetticad of Firstpost rated 1 out of 5 stars and said, "Parole is not Mammootty's worst, but if you have seen him at his best, you have to wonder what on earth he is thinking when he picks scripts these days – or whether he is thinking at all.".

 Sify said, "With a script that is melodramatic to the core, the film looks old fashioned and follows a narrative pattern that would have been fine, maybe some decades back".